ialalawi/Truss-Project-Design-Optimization-Source-Code/README.md

 the latter outputs the logical indices for which a member achieves the maximum scaling ratio, and its index is found by inputting such a logical vector into the find() function.

 For more specific code-related aspects, please download or view the .m file found in the repository.

+The .mat file saved in the repository is the same as the case example in the .m code; it's been converted to .mat for convenient download for you to test the code yourself.